withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Medium
 - **Size:** Big

-The "Migrate to Astro" pages explain how to move from another technology to Astro, most of these are "stubs", smaller guides that link to related community resources, while others contain very detailed code samples and migration tips, being one of the biggest pages in our docs.
+The "Migrate to Astro" pages explain how to move from another technology to Astro.
+Most of these are "stubs": smaller guides that link to related community resources, while others contain very detailed code samples and migration tips, being one of the biggest pages in our docs.

-If you're looking for quick wins, the stub pages should be straightforward to translate at a pleasant pace, while the complete ones are bigger and have more complexity, being recommended for more experienced translators and users of said technology.
+If you're looking for quick wins, the stub pages should be straightforward to translate at a pleasant pace, while the complete ones are bigger and have more complexity, recommended for more experienced translators and users of said technology.

 #### CMS Guides